huanlui/linux-shell-jupyter-notebooks/README.md

-# Linux shell Jupyer Notebooks
+# Linux shell Jupyter Notebooks
 A set of Linux shell exercises explained by using Jupyter Notebooks

 # Jupyter Notebooks installation